-Children who have not experienced a standard growth spurt appropriate for their age, may be prescribed HGH by a pediatric endocrinologist, successfully accelerating growth and improving their quality of life.
+Children who have not experienced a standard growth spurt appropriate for their age can be prescribed HGH by a pediatric endocrinologist.
+We have seen this accelerate growth and significantly improve their quality of life.

-However, HGH will not positively influence height during post-puberty years, due to fusing of the growth plates.
+However, HGH will not positively influence height during the post-puberty years due to the fusing of growth plates.

-HGH is not an anabolic steroid, however it does have muscle-building properties, albeit weaker than steroids.
+HGH is not an anabolic steroid; however, it does have muscle-building properties, albeit weaker than steroids in our experience.

-In medicine, HGH has been prescribed in the treatment of cachexic (muscle wasting) states, including AIDS.
+In medicine, HGH has been prescribed for the treatment of cachexia (muscle wasting), including AIDS.

-HGH helps the body shift from a catabolic environment, by increasing nitrogen retention and protein synthesis in the muscle cells, and thus promoting weight gain in the form of lean mass.
+HGH helps the body shift from a catabolic environment by increasing nitrogen retention and protein synthesis in the muscle cells, thus promoting weight gain in the form of lean mass.

-HGH’s most prominent effect in terms of body composition is subcutaneous and visceral fat loss.
+HGH’s most prominent effect in terms of body composition is subcutaneous fat loss.

-These benefits are contrary to many anabolic steroids which reduce collagen production and accelerate ageing.
+These benefits are contrary to many anabolic steroids, which we have found to reduce collagen production and accelerate aging.

-Users may not only look visibly younger, but also feel it on HGH, displaying higher energy levels due to its effect on carbohydrate metabolism and spiking of blood glucose.
+Users may not only look visibly younger but also feel it on HGH, with our patients typically displaying higher energy levels due to HGH’s effect on carbohydrate metabolism and its spiking of blood glucose.

-HGH also increases cognitive ability, due to growth hormone receptors being expressed in brain regions including: cerebral cortex, choroid plexus and hippocampus (2).
+HGH also increases cognitive ability due to growth hormone receptors being expressed in brain regions including the cerebral cortex, choroid plexus, and hippocampus (2).

-Note: Although HGH does provide anti-ageing effects, it is likely to shorten a person’s lifespan due to greater IGF-1 output (3).
+Note: Although HGH does provide anti-aging effects, it is likely to shorten a person’s lifespan due to greater IGF-1 output (3).

-HGH does not induce a come-down effect upon cycle cessation, unlike steroids, thus a PCT is not required.
+We have not found HGH to cause a come-down effect upon cycle cessation, unlike steroids, so a PCT is not required.

-A post cycle therapy aids the recovery of the HPTA (hypothalamic–pituitary–testicular axis) following a steroid cycle, enhancing endogenous testosterone production.
+A post-cycle therapy aids in the recovery of the HPTA (hypothalamic-pituitary-testicular axis) following a steroid cycle, enhancing endogenous testosterone production.

-Without a PCT, low testosterone symptoms can prolong for several months.
+Without a PCT, low testosterone symptoms can persist for several months.

-Although HGH does suppress natural growth hormone levels, they often resurrect back to normal levels in a matter of days (significantly faster than HPTA axis recovery).
+Although HGH does suppress natural growth hormone levels, we find they often resurrect back to normal levels in a matter of days (significantly faster than HPTA axis recovery).

-Thus, HGH users do not typically suffer physiologically or psychologically, such as: catabolism, increased fatigue or decreased-well being.
+Thus, HGH users do not typically suffer physiologically or psychologically from conditions such as catabolism, increased fatigue, or decreased well-being.

 HGH Side Effects

-There are a lack of long-term studies performed on HGH, however there is evidence of HGH causing the following:
+There is a lack of long-term studies performed on HGH; however, we have anecdotal evidence of HGH causing the following: